deadc0de6/dotdrop/README.md

 $ dotdrop update --key f_vimrc
 ```

-It is possible to ignore files to update using unix pattern by providing those
+It is possible to ignore files to update using unix patterns by providing those
 either through the switch `-i --ignore` or as part of the dotfile under the
 key `upignore` (see [Config](#config)).
 The ignore pattern must follow Unix shell-style wildcards like for example `*/path/file`.